Skip to main content

 Not sure what an AI video interview is or how to prepare for one?
 Here's everything you need to know, plus the best practices that give you a real edge.

 In your search for a new job, you finally got an interview invite, only to discover there's no human interviewer.
-One of the use cases for Artificial Intelligence is AI video interviews.
+One of the use cases for Artificial Intelligence is video interviews.
 While virtual human-to-human interviews were in vogue for many years, AI video interviews are the new wave.

 This makes it important to know what to expect and how to prepare, which is what this guide covers.